Skip to content

 What Does It Mean to Be Globally Competent?

-• Work Effectively in Teams – They can collaborate with people with different backgrounds, experiences, and perspectives to achieve shared goals.
+• Work Effectively in Teams: They collaborate with people from different backgrounds to achieve shared goals, bringing their own perspective while remaining open to others’.

-• Engage with Real-World Challenges – They analyze and respond to issues such as sustainability, technology access, and global health with critical thinking and problem-solving skills.
+• Engage with Real-World Challenges: They tackle issues like sustainability, technology access, and global health by analyzing root causes and developing actionable solutions.

-• Communicate with Clarity and Purpose – They effectively express ideas and listen to others, making it easier to collaborate with different teams and solve complex problems.
+• Communicate with Clarity and Purpose: They express ideas clearly and listen carefully to others.
+This makes collaboration easier and problem-solving more effective.

-These abilities don’t just make students better learners—they make them stronger professionals who are ready for the modern workforce.
+These abilities make students stronger learners—and eventually stronger professionals who are ready for the modern workforce.

-Employers today are looking for more than just technical knowledge—they seek individuals who can work well in teams, solve problems creatively, and adapt to change.
+Employers today look for more than technical knowledge.
 Developing global competencies helps students gain these essential workplace skills.

 • Adapt to change and apply creative problem-solving